Healthdirect Free Australian health advice you can count on.

 Your doctor can diagnose Japanese encephalitis by asking you about your symptoms.
 They may also ask if you have recently travelled to any areas where there are cases of JEV.

-If your doctor thinks you have Japanese encephalitis, you may need a blood test or lumbar puncture (spinal tap).
-These tests can confirm the diagnosis.
+If your doctor thinks you have Japanese encephalitis, further tests can confirm your diagnosis.
+These may include a:

 How is Japanese encephalitis treated?